 Initial analysis covered two topics: Standard charging outputs and Comparison of Reference Price Methodologies (shown to Workgroup on 20 March 2018).
 These are presented first.

 Further analysis undertaken was split into numbered parts.
 The numbering is reproduced here purely for consistency reasons though it is not presented consecutively because some topics align better with other sections of the report.

-Standard charging outputs analysis

-Aim

-To examine the effects of the Modification 0621 Proposal on prices and entry and exit points.

-Assumptions

-Results

-The results are presented as four graphs.
-Two are focussed on entry, providing firm then combined prices for all entry points with current prices; two on exit, again providing firm then combined prices for all LDZs and for the four types of large user (Industrial, Interconnector, Power Station and Storage Site).

-1st of Four analysis slides